 Students applying for this program should contact Maureen Cotterill, Manager, Graduate School of Education Center for Collaborative Research and Practice in Teacher Education, for information pertaining to the application process.
 She will also be able to answer questions about coursework and financial aid.
 MaureenC@gse.upenn.edu or 215-898-7364.
 To apply to GSE, please go to www.gse.upenn.edu/admissions_financial .Note: Accepting a Noyce Scholarship obligates a student to teach in a high needs school district for two years for every year of scholarship accepted.
 Should you accept the scholarship for your 5thth year, you would be obligated to teach in a high needs school district for 2 years.

-Seniors and Alums: Although the deadlines for applying to the Noyce Teacher Scholarship Program are November 29, 2013 and March 21, 2014, it is highly recommended that you submit your application both to the Noyce Teacher Scholarship Program and Penn GSE as soon as possible to ensure that you are able to begin the Master’s program coursework in June of 2014.
+Seniors and Alums: Although the deadline for applying to the Noyce Teacher Scholarship Program is November 28, 2014, it is highly recommended that you submit your application both to the Noyce Teacher Scholarship Program and Penn GSE as soon as possible to ensure that you are able to begin the Master’s program coursework in July of 2015.

 Seniors and Alums: Seniors and Alums will receive a maximum of $35,000 for the 5th year Master’s Program.
 Scholars will have flexibility in how they use this scholarship, allowing them to designate up to $18,000 as a living stipend with the remainder going towards Penn GSE’s tuition.
 Penn GSE also offers scholarship and loan opportunities that could supplement the tuition award from the Bryn Mawr/Haverford Noyce Scholarship Program.
 For more information go to http://www.gse.upenn.edu/admissions_financial/scholarships.
 Scholars are advised to discuss their options with Maureen Cotterill at MaureenC@gse.upenn.edu .